Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Instrument Description

 \subsection{End Effector Design}

 The design of the end effector, or payload, is tied to considerations of the load bearing capacity of the mapper, placing constraints on the actuator power supply and motors and factoring in to the robustness of positioning the mapper frame relative to each mirror.
 The payload experiences external forces from gravity and moments from any power or communications cables that are not strain relieved.
 For this reason, we minimize the weight of the payload and the number and rigidity of the wires.
 The main body of the payload is composed of a custom printed circuit board (PCB) carrying three concentric rings of a total of 13 Hawkeye Technologies IR-50 pulsable infrared emitters in TO-5 packages (Fig.~\ref{fig:hawkeye_board}).
 Similar emitters have been used for detector identification on the BLAST-TNG balloon-borne telescope \cite{lowe_characterization_2020}, mapping detector responses for TolTEC \cite{wilson_toltec_2020}, and are being tested for in-flight calibration for the Terahertz Intensity Mapper \cite{marrone_terahertz_2022}.
-Upon reaching each commanded position, the IR-50s are blinked ten times at 5 Hz with a 50\% duty cycle, which is easily detected in the timestreams of TIME detectors.
+Upon reaching each commanded position, the IR-50s are blinked ten times at 5 Hz with a 50\% duty cycle, which is empirically easily detected in the timestreams of TIME (see Fig.~\ref{fig:maps_collage}).
+We will show that this is expected given the design specifications of TIME detectors in Section~\ref{sec:reqs}.
+Chopping the IR-50s at 5~Hz ensures we are well into the full modulation depth regime of the sources, which is specified as 99\% modulation depth at 10~Hz.
+Modulation in the timestreams is therefore driven primarily by the detector and readout system response characteristics.
+Detectors are sampled at 100~Hz, and provide time constants that recover $>50$\% of the input amplitude at frequencies above 5~Hz ($f_{3dB} > 5$~Hz), and often have $f_{3dB}>10$~Hz.
+Chopping the thermal source only upon reaching each position and synchronously demodulating the output with a software lock-in amplifier allows us to avoid signal contamination in this window due to DC components (static warm mapper components in the beam) and any drifts slower than the 5~Hz chopper frequency (thermal drifts in the Hawkeye packages, end effector PCB, ambient temperature, and detector $1/f$ noise).
+We provide an example timeseries from a measurement campaign in Fig.~\ref{fig:maps_collage} to support the assumptions that such systematics are slowly varying or stable as the mapper holds at each position.